Importance of high availability in ESB

-Mule ESB’s HA uses an in-memory data grid that is deployed by companies with transaction rates, such as Facebook and Amazon.
+Mule as an ESB’s HA uses an in-memory data grid that is deployed by companies with transaction rates, such as Facebook and Amazon.
 Unable to afford even seconds of downtime, these companies trust Mule to provide instant information replication.
 This same data model is the foundation for all HA deployments, ensuring every organization a highly reliable service.

-Mule ESB Enterprise provides reliable, scalable and easy to manage clustering to ensure high availability for all mission-critical applications.
+Mule as an ESB provides reliable, scalable and easy to manage clustering to ensure high availability for all mission-critical applications.
 Using an active/active model, it ensures continual service without loss of scalability.
-(Note: Mule High Availability is available only with Platinum Support subscriptions).

 Mule clusters are built on Mule’s in-memory data grid, enabling all instances to run the same applications and load balance between them while maintaining transient state information.
 Should any Mule instance experience an outage, the other nodes immediately pick up the load with no service interruption.

 Mule clusters are easy to manage for IT administrators, who can treat them as logical units from Mule's web-based management console.
 This familiar interface enables clusters to be managed as a single unit or per node, much like server groups.

 Lastly, with Mule you are in good company.
-Mule is trusted to keep applications available in thousands of production deployments by leading organizations such as Walmart.com, Nokia, Nestlé, Honeywell and DHL, as well as 85 in the Global 500 and 5 of the world’s top 10 banks.
-It powers mission-critical applications responsible for massive revenue streams for organizations ranging from major airlines to global banks.
+Mule is trusted to keep applications available in thousands of production deployments; it powers mission-critical applications responsible for massive revenue streams in organizations ranging from major airlines to global banks.

 Interested in Learning More?